akara44/EXTRACTING-HTML-CODE/README.md

-# Url'i girilen sitenin HTML kodlarını çeker.
+# It pulls the HTML codes of the site whose URL is entered.